kevinAlbs/Base122/readme.md

 btoa() => converts binary string to base64 (ascii).
 This string has UTF-16 codepoints with values between 0x00 and 0xFF to represent bytes.
 Groups bits in groups of 6, maps to table, produces character. atob() => takes base64 ascii and spits out string.

-I think I need to first group my data by bytes and put this into a string, then call btoa().

-How do I get my data into a string?

 Use URL.createObjectURL to avoid recreating in Base64!
 Now this avoids as much of a performance hit of rencoding/decoding!